KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Profiles-and-Extensions/Profiles/Profile-England-MedicationRequest/dispenseRequest.page.md

 ### `dispenseRequest.validityPeriod`

 The `validityPeriod` attribute defines the validity period for the prescription authorisation.
-This period must start (the `validityPeriod.start`) at the date of prescribing and cannot exceed 12 months (the `validityPeriod.end`).
+This period **MUST** start (the `validityPeriod.start`) at the date of prescribing and cannot exceed 12 months (the `validityPeriod.end`).
 Typically, most repeatable prescriptions will be authorised for a validity period of either 6 or 12 months.

 ### `dispenseRequest.numberOfRepeatsAllowed`